Utilizing anticoincidence veto in a search for gravitational-wave transients: Introduction

 The first confident detection of GW signal from a binary black hole (BBH) merger was made in 2015 during the first observing run (O1) of the Advanced LIGO~\citep{abbott2016observation,abbott2016gw150914}.
 Till the first part of the fourth observing run (O4a) of the GW detector network, observation of more than 200 transient signals have been reported.
 The observing runs typically last for several months.
 During an observing run, the GW detectors strive for maximum observing time, however, the observations can be affected due to scheduled maintenance or detector downtimes.
 A vast majority of the confident detections come from coincident observation of candidate astrophysical signals at geographically separated detectors.
 The detections are, however, inhibited by the presence of noise artifacts in the detector data.

+Searches for the candidate GW signals from the detector data involve multiple steps.
 In the observing mode, the output of a detector primarily comprises a stationary Gaussian noise floor.
-It also contains instances of abrupt disturbances of instrumental or environmental origin, local to the given detector.
+It also contains instances of abrupt disturbances of instrumental or environmental origin, local to a given detector.
 In addition to these terrestrial disturbances, the detector output contains occasional instances of transient astrophysical GW signals.
 Such signals are expected to be coincident in time across all observing detectors.
-Therefore, coincident observations enhance the chances for confident detection of a GW candidate signal.
-Searches for the candidate GW signals from the detector data involve multiple steps.
-The presence of noise transients degrades the sensitivity of the searches toward the GW transients.
-The sensitivity of a search can further depend upon several other factors, including the response of the search to the noise transients.
+Therefore, coincident observations generally enhance the chances for confident detection of a GW candidate signal.
+The presence of noise transients however, degrades the sensitivity of the searches toward the GW transients.
+The sensitivity of a search can depend upon several factors, including the response of the search to the noise transients.

 Noise transients can come in a variety of types and morphology.
 There are several studies that attempt to identify affected times or \textit{glitches} in the instrument data and possibly distinguish them from candidate astrophysical signals~\citep{zevin2017gravity,Vazsonyi_2023,PhysRevD.102.084034,PhysRevD.108.122004,PhysRevD.88.062003,BAHAADINI2018172,mackenzie2025hunting,Ferreira_2025,Wu_2025,Glanzer_2023,Laguarta_2024,PhysRevD.104.102004,chan2025gspynettrees,PhysRevD.97.101501,Davis_2022,PhysRevD.108.124061,PhysRevD.111.103020,PhysRevD.106.023027,Mogushi_2021,PhysRevD.103.044035,dpmn-c6lm,allen2005chi,Nitz_2018,Cabero_2019,Smith_2011}.
 However, the rate of coincident glitches at various detectors is expected to be small, as reported for the blip glitches in the Advanced LIGO detectors, from the first two observing runs~\citep{Cabero_2019}.